 SugarSync Pros and Cons

 Let’s summarize the main strengths and weaknesses we uncovered in our SugarSync review regarding this cloud storage service.
-This SugarSync pros and cons list is by no means exhaustive.
+This SugarSync pros and cons list are by no means exhaustive.

 - Low prices;